 - inside the nappy area

-Although the rash starts as small, itchy red spots, these develop a blister on top and become intensely itchy after about 12-14 hours.
+Although the rash starts as small, itchy red spots, these develop a blister on top and become intensely itchy after about 12 to 14 hours.

 After a day or two, the fluid in the blisters gets cloudy and they begin to dry out and crust over.
 After one to two weeks, the crusting skin will fall off naturally.